azhang45/T-Res/README.md

 Respass the Dinosaur is being attacked by the evil cacti and birds.
 He must escape them -- he must become Tyrannasaurus Respass.

+To run the game, download the TRes.exe file.